bitburd/bitburd/README.md

-- 👋 Hi, I’m @bitburd
-- 👀 I’m interested in programming and computers!
-- 🌱 I’m currently learning C#, Python for cloud Databases
-- 💞️ I’m looking to collaborate on http://jmunrodesign.com/tech
-- 📫 How to reach me: http://jmunrodesign.com/contact/
+Hi, I’m @bitburd and I'm a computer technology consultant I’m looking to collaborate on http://jmunrodesign.com/tech How to reach me: http://jmunrodesign.com/

 <!---
 bitburd/bitburd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.